Souled Out (2000)

 Souled Out (2000) was the fourth and final Souled Out professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
 It took place on January 16, 2000, from the Firstar Center in Cincinnati, Ohio.
 The event would be replaced by Sin as the January pay-per-view the following year.
-As of 2015, this event is available on the WWE Network.

 In the main event, Chris Benoit defeated Sid Vicious to win the vacant WCW World Heavyweight Championship.
 The match ended up being Benoit's last in WCW, as he left for the WWF the next night along with Eddie Guerrero, Dean Malenko, and Perry Saturn.

 Background

 This was the pay-per-view where creative writers Vince Russo and Ed Ferrara were not involved in the scripting of the show as Russo stepped down days before after being told by management that he had to work in a creative team rather than write the show by himself alongside Ferrara.
 Prior to this evening, the creative direction from October 18, 1999, had been drastically different with a focus on the development of storylines and younger stars due to the involvement of the creative writers.